 One of the many reasons that tours in Melbourne are so popular is because of the splendour of its buildings, many of which tell a story about the heritage of one of Victoria’s largest cities.
-Here are just four you should visit during your stay in Melbourne with Distant Journeys.
+When heading to Australia, this excellent tour will give you plenty of time to explore all that the city has to offer, including Melbourne’s iconic buildings.
+With so many fantastic things to do in Melbourne, we’ve put together a list of 4 beautiful buildings that shouldn’t be missed…

-Situated in the city’s pretty Fitzroy Gardens, Cook’s Cottage is one of Melbourne’s most popular tourist attractions.
-Built in 1755, the cottage is the oldest building in Australia.
+Situated in the city’s pretty Fitzroy Gardens, Cook’s Cottage is one of Melbourne’s top attractions.
+Built in 1755, the cottage is the oldest building in Melbourne, and in all of Australia.
 First built in Yorkshire, the cottage was taken apart brick by brick, shipped to Melbourne and reassembled there by Sir Russell Grimwade in 1934.
 A fascinating step back in time, visitors can learn more about Cook’s adventures as well as the lives of early settlers in Australia.

 The Shrine of Remembrance